livedata/grunt-devcode/README.md

+# Devcode v.0.0.3

+Version with upgraded grunt dependency to 0.4.0, for older release please refer to https://github.com/livedata/grunt-devcode/tree/0.0.2

 # Usage with Yeoman grunt file:

 Devcode is  a fork of grunt-preprocess project, which has been re-written from scratch at the end.
 Due to the problems I had with that library, along with an excessive amount of code (additional dependency from "preprocess") and I suppose not fully tested functionality.